Perform a virus scan – Windows 8.1

 - To run a full scan (which could take several hours depending on the number of files on your system), on the System Center Endpoint Protection screen, on the Home tab, select the Full button, and then click Scan now.

 NOTE: If the scan identifies an issue, it will quarantine the suspect file for one month before deleting it.
-If after one month the quarantined file is still visible in your quarantined items, you can submit a Case Log to receive help directly from an IT Solutions team member.
+If after one month the quarantined file is still visible in your quarantined items, please see the ITS Service Desk webpage to submit a support request.
 (To view quarantined items, on the System Center Endpoint Protection screen, on the History tab, select the Quarantined items button, and then click View details.)

 Perform virus protection updates